filegator/filegator/docs/configuration/storage.md

 ## Adapters
 Different storage adapters are provided through the awesome [Flysystem](https://github.com/thephpleague/flysystem) library.

 You can use local filesystem (default), FTP, S3, Dropbox and many others.
-Please check Flysystem for the exact setup required for each adapter.
+Please check Flysystem docs for the exact setup required for each adapter.

 ## Default Local Disk Adapter
-With default adapter you just need to configure where is you ```repository``` folder which will serve as root for everything else.
+With default adapter you just need to configure where your ```repository``` folder is.
+This folder will serve as root for everything else.

 ```
         'Filegator\Services\Storage\Filesystem' => [